 My bike survived the descent and by late afternoon I had emerged beyond the monastery onto something that resembled a normal road, running alongside the river.
 I was blessedly level, and I was able to use the last few bars of battery power to pedal westwards for about 20 kilometres towards a small town called Dahejia (大河家).

-It was a distinctly Muslim town of little more than two streets where the road from the Jijishan valley emerges at the red cliffs of the Yellow River.
+It was a distinctly Muslim town of little more than two streets where the road from the Jishishan valley emerges at the red cliffs of the Yellow River.
 Many of the men wore traditional libai mao (礼拜帽, prayer cap) and the women donned the gaitou (盖头) head cover similar to a hijab.
 I managed to check into one of the few hotels in town and found that even Dahejia had the usual basement supermarket in its shopping mall - but this one did not sell alcohol.
 I’d been meaning to cut back on the post-cycling beers anyway.

 While it was not a tourist town, the main street did feature several shops selling a wide variety of traditional Bao’an knives, daggers and even swords.
 They were renowned as swordsmiths and the shops featured photographs and testimonies of their wares being displayed to visiting dignitaries.